Skip to content

 In 2024, he took silver in the men's 1,000m at the European Short Track Championships and won bronze in the same event on the World Tour.

-His fourth-place finish at the 2025 European Championships and multiple top-10 World Tour positions this season demonstrate his potential to win a medal in Milano Cortina – even after being denied by a crash in qualification for the the first of his three events in Italy, the 1,000m.
+His fourth-place finish at the 2025 European Championships and multiple top-10 World Tour positions this season further demonstrated his potential, before he headed to Milano Cortina to compete in three events, reaching the final of the 1,500m.

 Looking ahead